UCLA-IRL/dledger/doc/spec.md

 * identity managers hold the name `/<system-prefix>/<organization-ID>*`, e.g., `/example/orgA`.
 **Note**: When there is only one organization in the system, the organization ID is not needed because it can be considered as part of the system prefix.

+In this model, all the certificate related record are only accepted if they are from a identity manager.

 ### 3.4 Consensus Layer: k out of N consensus

 However, in other application scenarios like crypto currency, the consensus requires a confirmation process.